-Table 2 shows the details of the corpus used for the subjectivity classification experiment.
-We identified three subject domains, football, politics and finance.
-For each of these topics, we identified a number of web sites that specialize in news from the particular subject domain.
+Table 5 shows the number of documents in the corpus used for the subjectivity classification experiment.
+We identified three topic domains, football, politics and finance.
+For each of these topics, we identified a number of web sites that specialize in news from the particular topic domain.
 Articles were then automatically spidered from these sites over period of several weeks.
 The documents were then classified by hand by the author as being either subjective or objective.